linked-db/linked-ql/README.md

 #### `savepoint.isNextPointInTime()`:

 <details><summary>
-Check if the savepoint is the next actual *point in time* for the database.
+Check if the savepoint is the next actual <i>point in time</i> for the database.
 <pre><code>savepoint.isNextPointInTime(): Promise&lt;boolean&gt;</code></pre></summary>

 *└ Spec:*